 Technology has also changed the way companies, both big and small, non-profit

-Let's focus on how technology has influenced the functioning of charities and philanthropic organizations:
+and for-profit, conduct their business.
+Let's focus on how technology has influenced the functioning of charities and philanthropic organizations: Spreading the wordIn this day and age of social media, it's often tempting to use the latest

 technology tool to spread the word.
 However, charities are discovering that the